 When I was a kid I remember the Disney Skyway.
-Well, that is no longer, however, on September 29th, 2019 there is going to be a new way for you to get around Walt Disney World!
+Well, that is no longer, however, on September 29th, 2019 new way for you to get around Walt Disney World opened!
 The Disney Skyliner will whisk you away from select resorts and parks with fantastic views!

 What Does The Disney Skyliner Cost?

 When it comes to the Skyliner, a lot of people won’t care how much it costs purely due to the convenience of being able to travel to the park from your resort in the air.
 However, the Skyliner is free transportation to any guest whether staying on Disney World property or not, just like the buses, boats, and monorails.

 What Is The Disney Skyliner Capacity?

-Each Disney Skyliner Gondola will fit 10 guests.
+Each Disney Skyliner Gondola fits 10 guests.
 If any of the guests require Wheelchairs or ECV’s then the capacity will change.
 There are special gondolas that are fitted to accommodate handicapped guests.
-These gondolas will only have a capacity of 6 guests.
+These gondolas only have a capacity of 6 guests.

-The entire system will be running somewhere around 300 gondolas meaning that they will be able to transport approximately 4,500 guests per hour.
+The entire system can run somewhere around 300 gondolas meaning that they are able to transport approximately 4,500 guests per hour.
 That’s pretty impressive!

 Disney Skyliner Route Map

 Which Disney Parks Have The Skyliner?

-The Disney Skyliner will have stops at two parks:
+The Disney Skyliner has stops at two parks:

 Epcot located in the International Gateway area.
 Also perfectly located for guests staying at the Yacht and Beach Club Resort, The Boardwalk Inn, or Swan and Dolphin.